FmoOliveira/RoadToCSharp/C# Flow Control.md

 }
 ```

-In this example, the `continue` statement causes the loop to skip over even numbers and only prints odd numbers.

 ### Best Practices for Using `continue`:

-1. **Use `continue` to Skip Unnecessary Processing**: When certain iterations in a loop don’t require further processing, `continue` can help you skip unnecessary steps, making the loop more efficient.
+1. **Use `continue` to Skip Unnecessary Processing**: When certain iterations in a loop don't require further processing, `continue` can help you skip unnecessary steps, making the loop more efficient.
 2. **Avoid Overusing `continue`**: While `continue` can simplify loops, excessive use may make the loop logic harder to follow.
 Ensure that it is used only when necessary to improve clarity.
 3. **Prefer `continue` Over Complex `if` Logic**: In some cases, using `continue` is clearer than adding multiple nested `if` conditions.
 For example, instead of writing complex conditional logic inside a loop, you can use `continue` to skip iterations early.